Bonnie Reagan, MD President and co-founder

 Development Director, Chamber Music Northwest

 Leslie brings a wealth of experience in nonprofit management and fundraising.
 Past positions include Chief Development Officer of Big Brothers Big Sisters Columbia Northwest, Vice President for Development for the Oregon Symphony and Executive Director of the Oregon Arts Commission.
 A music graduate of Lewis & Clark College, Leslie is thrilled to serve on the BRAVO board, which combines her passions of music and helping children.
 In addition to her work at CMNW, Leslie volunteers her time as a “Big Sister” mentor, sings with various choirs and is active with community service projects.
-She and husband Scott Tuomi provide encouragement and support for their two sons and former foster son, all of whom are considering careers in music.
+She and husband Scott Tuomi provide encouragement and support for their two sons and former foster son, all of whom keep music as an important part of their lives.

 Executive Director and co-founder, BRAVO Youth Orchestras